 Benton won the Academy Award for Best Director and the DGA’s Outstanding Directorial Achievement in Motions Pictures for Kramer vs. Kramer in 1979.
 He also won Oscars for writing Places in the Heart and Kramer vs. Kramer and was nominated for Oscars four other times.
 He was also nominated for the DGA Award again in 1984 for Places in the Heart.

-Robert Benton has served on the DGA’s Eastern Directors Council for from 1972-1974 and for three more terms from 2007-2013.
+Robert Benton served on the DGA’s Eastern Directors Council for from 1972-1974 and for three more terms from 2007-2013.